galgantar/standard-deviants/index.markdown

 </div>
 </details>

-The rest of the variables are used in the furhter analysis to determine which ones actually determine virality.
+The rest of the variables are used in the further analysis to determine which ones actually determine virality.
 We also added two more features, <i>num_title_links</i> and <i>num_body_links</i>, which follows our promise that data on duplicate posts is not lost entirely.
-Could linking multiple posts impact virality, what about other features?
+Could linking multiple posts impact virality?
+What about other features?
 We bet you can't wait to find out! 😎